jesusgsdev/moneytransferexample/README.md

 - Responses are done in String rather than using DTOs or JSON to simplify the project.
 - I haven't implemented builder pattern in some classes to reduce lines of code and improve simplicity for this exercise.
 - I haven't take too much into account GDPR or PII data for this example.
+- To keep it simple, I haven't added any DockerFile.
+The app will run as standalone java application.

 ## Test Coverage
 Test coverage in classes with logic is 100%, these classes are within exceptions, htthandler, service and dao packages.